Shaw9575/EscapeFromTarkovAutoAmmo/README.md

 # EscapeFromTarkovAutoAmmo
-Please understand some image is in Chinese. if you want to make some own changes.
+Please understand some images are in Chinese. if you want to make some own changes.
 Please read the code and swape the image in English.

 Automaticly buying AMMOs (995, 855A1, 7N31, BS, APSX, M61), M381, Lab white card from flea market.